melodyxnguyen/melodyxnguyen/README.md

 ### About Me 🧸

 I enjoy teaming up to use technology to solve challenges like **climate change**.
-Over the past two years at [Stanford Linear Accelerator Center](https://www6.slac.stanford.edu/), I’ve gained hands-on experience in analytics, web development, and renewable energy projects.
+Over the past three years at [Stanford Linear Accelerator Center](https://www6.slac.stanford.edu/), I’ve gained hands-on experience in analytics, web development, and renewable energy projects.

 As an undergrad at Pace University NYC, I teach students skills in code and analytics for the **Institute for Operations Research and the Management Sciences**; *view lessons [here](https://github.com/melodyxnguyen#teaching-code).*